TheMoxyFoxy/legends-and-lore-rulebook/content/pages/keywords.md

 When rolling with Advantage, you roll two dice of the specified type (usually `d20`) and take the highest.

 ## Difficulty
 When rolling with Difficulty, you subtract a `d6` from your roll.
-If you have multiple instancecs of Difficulty, you roll that many `d6` and take the highest.
+If you have multiple instances of Difficulty, you roll that many `d6` and take the highest.
 If you have both Difficulty and Advantage, they cancel out instead of rolling multiple `d6`.

 ## Disadvantage
 When rolling with Disadvantage, you roll two dice of the specified type (usually `d20`) and take the lowest.